vitorcamachoo/yarnrc/README.md

 Overview
 --------
-This is a adapted version of npmrc([npmrc](https://github.com/deoxxa/npmrc)) to work with the new package manager released by Facebook called Yarn.
+This is an adapted version of npmrc([npmrc](https://github.com/deoxxa/npmrc)) to work with the new package manager released by Facebook known as Yarn.
 If you use a private npm registry, you know the pain of switching between a bunch of different .yarnrc files and manually managing symlinks.
 Let that be a problem no more! `yarnrc` is here to save the day, by making it dead simple to